icapurro/elgatokey/README.md

 ## Running the script and testing if everything works

-You can run the script using Terminal, download the .sh file, edit it and run:
+You can run the script using Terminal, download the .py file, edit it and run:

-`python autolights.py`
+`python3 autolights.py`

 and this will start to monitor your stream log.
 Open any app that uses your web camera, maybe **Photo Booth** and see if your light(s) come on.
 If they do not, check that you have entered the correct IP address for your light(s).
 Easiest way to identify the IP address is to use the **Elgato Control Center** utility > **Key light settings** > and note the IP address for each light.